Fish and Wildlife Service, Interior.

 On November 9, 2011, we, the U.S. Fish and Wildlife Service (Service), published a notice of availability of a draft environmental assessment (DEA) and receipt of an application for an incidental take permit (permit) pursuant to the Endangered Species Act of 1973, as amended (ESA), submitted by the Maine Department of Inland Fisheries and Wildlife (MDIFW), for the Maine Trapping Program Incidental Take Plan (ITP).
-MDIFW is requesting a permit under the ESA to authorize take of the federally threatened Canada lynx incidental to otherwise lawful activities associated with MDIFW's statewide furbearer trapping program.
+MDIFW is requesting a permit Start Printed Page 45839under the ESA to authorize take of the federally threatened Canada lynx incidental to otherwise lawful activities associated with MDIFW's statewide furbearer trapping program.
 The permit would be in effect for 15 years.

 During the 60-day comment period, the Service received numerous comments on the DEA and the ITP.
 MDIFW revised the draft ITP to address public and Service comments and submitted a revised ITP to the Service in July 2013.
 The Service then revised its DEA.
 This notice announces the availability for a 30-day supplemental public comment period of both the revised DEA and the revised ITP for MDIFW's incidental take permit application.

 To ensure consideration, we must receive your written comments by September 5, 2014.
 Comments submitted electronically using the Federal eRulemaking Portal (see ADDRESSES section, below) must be received by 11:59 p.m.
 Eastern Time on the closing date.